Zaradin/web-api-ca/README.md

 -   Account details page, (Username, email, account creation date, all reviews listed, and user favourites listed) is displayed
 -   Auth check for adding movies to favorites.
 -   Users movie reviews are now displayed in the account details page, also with a link to the review page
+-   Users favorites are stored in a mongodb collection
+-   Can add and remove favorites from the mongodb collection

 ## Setup requirements.